lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 * SharpSnmpPro.Mib.dll
 * SharpSnmpLib.dll
-* SharpSnmpPro.Mib.2.1.0.nupkg
+* SharpSnmpPro.Mib.2.x.x.nupkg

 Supported Platforms
 -------------------
-Unlike the Compiler Pro which requires .NET 4.6.2 and Windows, this product can be used on multiple platforms,
+This product can be used on multiple platforms,

 * .NET 6 and above (via .NET Standard 2.0)
 * .NET Framework 4.7.1 and above